Bröhan Museum: History

 The museum's namesake, Karl H. Bröhan, was a qualified salesman and owner of a dental wholesale business.
 Bröhan began to collect 18th-century porcelain from the Royal Porcelain Manufactory in the early 1960s.
 Today, these pieces form the basis of the porcelain collection of the Belvedere in the Charlottenburg Palace Park.
-In the mid-1960s Bröhan's interest as a collector shifted towards Art Nouveau works which had by that point largely been forgotten about:

-"I realised that in the era around 1900 lay a hardly-known treasure only waiting to be discovered".
+In the mid-1960s Bröhan's interest as a collector shifted towards Art Nouveau works which had by that point largely been forgotten about: "I realised that in the era around 1900 lay a hardly-known treasure only waiting to be discovered."

 From this a steadily growing collection of applied and visual art of Art Nouveau developed, which later included works of Art Deco and Functionalism as well as paintings from the Berlin Secession.
 In 1973, Bröhan opened a private museum in his Villa in Berlin's Dahlem district, acquired especially for his collection, thereby making the collection accessible to the public for the first time.
 On his 60th birthday, Bröhan donated his collection to the state of Berlin.
 On 14 October 1983, the museum moved to its current location at Schloßstraße 1a, a former barracks building that belonged to the ensemble of the Charlottenburg Palace.
 In 1994 the Bröhan-Museum became a Berlin state museum.

 Just like before at its private space, the museum in Charlottenburg was led by Bröhan, who expanded the collection until his death in 2000.
 For the next 3 years his wife, art historian Margrit Bröhan, directed the museum, followed by art historian Ingeborg Becker.

 Since 2013, the director of the Bröhan Museum has been art historian Tobias Hoffmann, who previously led the Museum of Concrete Art in Ingolstadt.
 The change of management has brought about the modernisation of the museum's programme.
-Exhibitions like "Do It Yourself Design" (2016), "Kiss.
-From Rodin to Bob Dylan” (2017) or "Nordic Design, "The Response to the Bauhaus” (2019) have linked the historic collection to art and design to the present day.
+Exhibitions like "Do It Yourself Design" (2016), "Kiss: From Rodin to Bob Dylan" (2017) and "Nordic Design: The Response to the Bauhaus" (2019) have linked the historic collection to art and design of the present day.